 Another example of pretexting could be fake emails from your distant friend in need of money.
 Someone may have hacked their account or created a fake one.

 A USB drive found in your office bathroom – or in 2019, software links

 In the past, Baiting attackers leave infected USB drives in public places with the hope of someone picking it up and using it on their own devices.

-A modern example of baiting can be found on the web when various download links containing malicious software are shown to random users in hopes that someone will click them.
+A modern example of baiting can be found on the web.
+Various download links containing malicious software are shown to random users in hopes that someone will click them.

 Don’t fall for the old tricks, a found USB probably isn’t worth the money saved!
-And as for software links, exit your browser to avoid any pop-ups
+As for software links, exit your browser to avoid any pop-ups.

 A delivery driver asks you to hold the security door for them

-Another social engineering technique known as Tailgating is when an unauthorized person takes advantage of an authorized person to gain access to restricted areas where physical or electronic authentications are required.
+Another social engineering technique is known as Tailgating.
+An unauthorized person takes advantage of an authorized person to gain access to restricted areas.
+These areas have physical or electronic authentications required to gain access.